Picture of Alexander Brazie

 11. Microsoft Game Dev Discord

-Microsoft Game Dev is the suite of tools Microsoft provides for developing games, and the discord server brings together the developers using them.
+Microsoft Game Dev is the suite of tools Microsoft provides for developing games, and the Discord server brings together the developers using them.
 The tools range from software like the .NET framework and Azure DevOps to their Xbox marketplace.
 The Xbox Store run by Microsoft has had a part to play in launching indie games since the Xbox Live Arcade, where titles like Braid and Castle Crashers got published.

 Xbox releases popular indie titles through ID@XBOX